Mahi902/DocuWritePro/README.md

 ## Contributing

 DocuWrite Pro is created and moderated by [Mahi902](https://github.com/Mahi902/).
 For contributing or requesting any change, reach out to mohtadiazadmahi902@gmail.com.
+I do not intent to sell or share DocuWrite Pro with potential buyer's.
+Donation requests are welcome.

 ## License